ps1899/Options-Pricing-Simulations/README.md

 When you have correct project in use for Cloud SDK, now you can deploy it using following command (it will use .yaml file from project structure as instructiong on how to deploy it):
 `gcloud app deploy`
 After choosing neared physical server to host your app, you will have to wait a bit for whole process to finish.
 Once everything is over, you will be prompted with a link to your web app (you can check that on Developer console as well).
-Link for your webb app will be something like this: `https://project-name.ey.r.appspot.com/`.
+Link for your web app will be something like this: `https://project-name.ey.r.appspot.com/`.

 ### **2. Running Streamlit app locally with python**